Unity-Technologies/com.unity.multiplayer.docs/docs/release-notes/index.md

 sidebar_label: Release Notes
 ---

 This section includes release notes, hotfixes, and updates for all Unity Multiplayer releases.
-This information includes the  MLAPI SDK, tools, sample coop code, and this documentation site.
+This information includes Unity MLAPI, tools, samples co-op code (Boss Room), and this documentation site.
 Learn more about new features, updates, bug fixes, known issues, and upgrades by version.

-## MLAPI SDK
+## MUnity MLAPI

-Release notes will be available on release day.
+See the following release notes for Unity MLAPI.

 | Release | Status | Date | Supported Unity Versions |
 | -- | -- |